Franklyn Turbak (call me "Lyn")

 email@example.com.
 It is also expected that when you encounter interesting security-related news items, blog posts, articles, etc., that you will post these to the course Google group to start a discussion thread.

 (2nd edition, 2008)

-There are four copies of HAE on the security bookshelves in SCI 160A.
+There are copies of HAE on the security bookshelves in SCI 160A.
 You can also read an online copy available from the Wellesley College library.